CDCgov/data-exchange-routing/nonhl7-orchestration/fns/fns-csv-pipeline/README.md

 Columns must be in the order specified in the schema, headers must not have trailing or leading whitespace, there can't be any extra columns not specified in the schema, and other limitations.
 Some use cases want a more lax standard.
 As such, the idea is pass in a "relaxedHeader" configuration boolean to this function, which if enabled the code will massage the schema a little bit before streaming in the file for validation.
-This was implemented in the proof-of-concept for Digital Preservation, but has not yet been implemented here.
+>**NOTE** This was implemented in the proof-of-concept for Digital Preservation, but has not yet been implemented here.